by Dr. Bill Rawls

 If you hadn’t already guessed, the default diagnosis for this morass of symptoms is fibromyalgia, when pain is the primary symptom.
 Or, if fatigue predominates, it’s labeled myalgic encephalomyelitis/chronic fatigue syndrome.
 Both are conditions, not diseases, and thus, are considered to have no known cause or treatment by the conventional medical community.

 If a patient presenting with CID symptoms has any history of tick exposure, some providers may consider the possibility of Lyme disease.
-On the surface, this might seem like a much more attractive diagnosis than fibromyalgia or ME/CFS because it has a recognized cause (infection with a microbe), which implies a condition is treatable with antibiotics.
+On the surface, this is a much more attractive diagnosis than fibromyalgia or ME/CFS because it has a recognized cause (infection with a microbe), which implies a condition is treatable with antibiotics.

 When you consider the cause of all three of these chronic illnesses, the concept of diagnosis becomes practically irrelevant.
 Instead of being entirely separate illnesses, they are all very likely just different variations of the pot boiling over.